KPI-Highload/YnotTube/services/suggestions.md

 # Suggestions Microservice

 This service implements suggestions of videos.
-It handles channel creation, channel management, subscription management.

 As any other service, it requires Redis instance that can be used as a fast cache and that is synced with the Redis instance of the User Management Service (all authentication tokens are synced).